D-Programming-GDC/gdmd/README.md

 dub build --build=release --config=gdc7
 ```

+Setting the `UseSystemAR` version will make GDMD look for the `ar` executable in the system path even if `gdc` was not found in the system path.
+This should be enabled for native compilers only.

 ### Installing GDMD
 GDMD is expected to be shipped by packagers in parallel to the `gdc` executable.
 If GDMD is installed correctly it will automatically find the `gdc` and `ar` executables.
 To make this auto detection work install the `gdmd` executable into the same folder as the `gdc` executable.
 Rename `gdmd` to make sure it has got the same prefix and postfix as the `gdc` executable.
 The following tables gives some examples of the names used for searching the `gdc` and `ar` executables depending on the `gdmd` executable name.